What is the Customer Acquisition Cost Formula?

 When choosing what to include in your calculations, remember: consistency is key!
 That means, if you decide to include XYZ in your CAC for the month, you should include it in the next month’s CAC as well.
 Having consistent metrics will allow you to better identify the causes of good or bad performance.
 For instance, if, over the past few months, you’ve increased your Instagram ad spend and new customers have stayed constant, then you’ll know that those Instagram ads may not be productive in attracting new business.

-Connecting Customer Acquisition Cost to Your Business
+Connecting The Customer Acquisition Cost Formula to Your Business

 - Industry/Business Field - Average Customer Acquisition Costs